-Deferred Financing Costs: Costs incurred in connection with the common stock purchase agreement discussed in Note 8have been included in deferred assets on the accompanying unaudited condensed consolidated balance sheet at March 31, 2018.
-When shares of the Company's common stock are sold under the common stock purchase agreement, a pro-rata portion of the deferred costs will be recorded to additional paid-in-capital.
-Costs incurred in connection with the issuance of debt discussed in Note 7 are presented as a reduction of the debt on the accompanying unaudited condensed consolidated balance sheet at March 31, 2018.
-These issuance costs are being amortized using the effective interest method over the expected repayment period of the debt, which is currently estimated to occur in the first quarter of fiscal 2021.
-The amount of amortization was approximately \$6,000 for the three and six months ended March 31, 2018.
+Deferred financing costs: Costs incurred in connection with the common stock purchase agreement discussed in Note 8have been included in other assets on the accompanying unaudited condensed consolidated balance sheets at December 31, 2018 and September 30, 2018.
+When shares of the Company's common stock are sold under the common stock purchase agreement, a pro-rata portion of the deferred costs is recorded to additional paid-in-capital.

+As discussed in Note 8, in connection with thecommon stock offering that closed on October 1, 2018, we incurred osts of approximately \$190,000 through September 30, 2018.
+This amount was included in other assets on the accompanying unaudited condensed consolidated balance sheet at September 30, 2018.
+These costs were charged to additional paid-in capital in the three months ended December 31, 2018 after the common stock offering was closed.

+Costs incurred in connection with the issuance of debt discussed in Note 7 are presented as a reduction of the debt on the accompanying unaudited condensed consolidated balance sheets at December 31, 2018 and September 30, 2018.
+These issuance costs are being amortized using the effective interest method over the expected repayment period of the debt, which is currently estimated to occur in the fourth quarter of fiscal 2021.
+The amount of amortization was approximately \$28,000 for the three months ended December 31, 2018 and is included in interest expense on the accompanying unaudited condensed consolidated statements of operations.